Career

 While you’re here with me, can I ask you a pointed question?

-Is your hesitation for going back to work in an office really about remote work, or is it about the company environment or culture?
+Is your hesitation about going back to work in an office really about remote work, or is it about the company environment or culture?

 Your answer might be one or the other, or even a little bit of both.
 The silver lining of the pandemic has been that we’ve had more time than ever to evaluate our current situations (both personal and professional).
 Being away from a toxic environment in the office may have kept you working with a company for longer than you may have otherwise –– and you may be feeling some fear about reintroducing yourself to that situation.